MS979032/uConnect/README.md

 | Database   | The database will contain of         |
 | Resources   | The resources page will contain all the sources used to create this website (research,       |
 | Contact   | The contact page will conatin the contact info as well as a feedback form.       |

+### How the quiz works
+As soon as you start the quiz, you will find 4 question that must all be answered.
+After answering these questions you must click on next and 4 more questions will appear.
+You will repeat this 2 more times until you finish all 16 questions.
+You must make sure that you have answered all question or else the results will be inaccurate.
+After finishing the quiz, you will be assigned an archetype, common obstacles each archetype may face, and suggestions on how to overcome those obstacles.